Final-Project-Snap-3D/SegmentationModel_PP_AI/README.md

 ## 1. Introduction & Motivation

-Snap-to-3D is an end-to-end pipeline that turns a handful of casual smartphone photos of a real-world object into a **Blender-ready, editable, 3D-printable mesh** (`.obj` / `.ply` / `.stl`).
+Snap-to-3D is an end-to-end pipeline that turns a handful of casual smartphone photos of a real-world object into a **Blender-ready, editable, 3D-printable mesh** (`.obj` / `.ply`).
 No turntable, no scanner, no calibration rig — just a few shots taken from different angles.

 The goal is to make 3D asset creation accessible to anyone with a phone.
 Concrete applications: